diazridzky/Data-Analyst-Job/README.md

 * Dropped Competitors and Easy Apply
 * Removed rows with null values

-After cleaning the data, I made the following changes and created the following variables:
+After cleaning the data, I made the following changes:
 * Parsed seniority out of Job Title
 * Calculated the average salary based on the Salary Estimate
 * Parsed rating out of company text